 There are two official train companies that operate in Spain: Renfe and iryo.
 Both companies offer trains from Malaga to Granada, and they vary in time and price.

 - 2. Input your journey details in the search option.

-Utilize the search tool on the chosen website to input your departure point (Malaga) and your destination (Granada).
+After choosing your company, input your departure point (Malaga) and your destination (Granada).
 Specify the date and time you intend to travel.